chrisli36/chrisli36/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=C39EF7&width=435&lines=Hey%2C+it's+Christopher;Welcome+to+my+GitHub!)](https://git.io/typing-svg)

 ### About Me
 I'm a software engineer with a passion for making impactful change through software development and machine learning.
-Having a background in computer science and mathematics, I love tackling complex challenges and thinking of unique approaches to problems.
+With a background in computer science and mathematics, I love tackling complex challenges and thinking of unique approaches to problems.

 ### Technical Skills